Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Very friendly for a god, though.
 And he liked dirty jokes!
 It was hard to believe gods would tell jokes about lusty women and unlucky men.

-"I did not think of the Gao as so…" Yan struggled for a polite word, knowing where he was.
+"I did not think of the Gao as so..."
+Yan struggled for a polite word, knowing where he was.

 "Fuck-happy?"